peteroupc/peteroupc.github.io/graphics.md

 [^10]: The Neo Geo (1990) has only one 2-D layer; the rest of the graphics are sprites drawn below that layer.

 [^11]: Translucent pixels enable _alpha blending_ techniques (the mixing of one image with another).
-But alpha blending was “relatively new to PC games” at the time of _Quake_’s release in 1996, according to Abrash (1997), and is practically not discussed at all in _Tricks of the Mac Game Programming Gurus_ (1995).
+But alpha blending was “relatively new to PC games” at the time of _Quake_’s launch in 1996, according to Abrash (1997), and is practically not discussed at all in _Tricks of the Mac Game Programming Gurus_ (1995).
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

 [^12]: SEGA arcade machines from the 1980s and earlier had rudimentary systems for scaling (stretching or shrinking) sprites horizontally and vertically.
 In the Super Famicom/Super Nintendo Entertainment System (1990), sprites could not be scaled, but they could be flipped.